sthetix/HATS-Tools/README.md

 - **Fetch Firmware** - Download firmware for installation via Daybreak
 - **Uninstall Components** - Remove installed components (except Atmosphere/Hekate)

+## Features

+### Automatic Backup
+Before installing a HATS pack, the tool can automatically back up your existing `/atmosphere` and `/bootloader` folders to `/sdbackup/` with timestamps (e.g., `/sdbackup/atmosphere_20231225_143000`).
+This feature can be toggled in the Advanced Options menu.

+### Backup Warning
+A red warning popup reminds you to backup your SD card before installation.
+This reminder can be disabled in Advanced Options if you prefer.

 ## Building from source

 This project is based on Sphaira code, but stripped down to the essentials.